youjiangxu/seqvlad-pytorch/README.md

 # SeqVLAD-Pytorch

 *Now in experimental release, suggestions welcome*.

 This is an implementation of Sequential VLAD (SeqVLAD) in PyTorch.

 **Note**: always use `git clone --recursive https://github.com/youjiangxu/seqvlad-pytorch` to clone this project.
 Otherwise you will not be able to use the inception series CNN archs.

+# HMDB51

+The split files in ``` ./data/hmdb51_splits/```  are provided by [ActionVLAD](https://github.com/rohitgirdhar/ActionVLAD#actionvlad-learning-spatio-temporal-aggregation-for-action-classification).
+They renamed the filename to avoid issues with special characters in the filenames.
+More details can be seen [here](https://github.com/rohitgirdhar/ActionVLAD#setting-up-the-data)

 ## Training

-To train a new model, use the `main.py` script.
+To train a new model, we can use the `main.py` script.

-The command to reproduce the original SeqVLAD experiments of RGB modality on UCF101 can be
+We can utilize the following ``` bash``` script to train the SeqVLAD with RGB inputs on the split 1 of HMDB51 :

 ```bash
 split=1